 Much like in Greece, the transition towards an urbanised culture with knowledge of writing systems also came to pass on the Italian peninsula during the first half of the first millennium BC.
 However, it happened later by comparison and initially remained confined to certain regions.
 Italy had become home to several Indo-European peoples whom had settled there throughout the late second millennium BC and had supplanted or intermixed with the native Neolithic peoples.
-Thus the so-called Italic peoples had become chief among the ethnic groups in Italy.
+Thus the so-called Italic peoples had become chief among the ethnicities of Italy.

 Around 700 BC, the Etruscans adopted the Greek alphabet, with some variations of their own.
 The Etruscan language itself remains largely unknown due to the low number of surviving texts and its completely isolated status.
 However, it is certain that the Etruscan language is not an Indo-European language, proving all the more how the Etruscans were one of the pre-Indo-European peoples of the Mediterranean region.

 The Etruscans left many funerary artefacts, particularly weapons and pottery, and from the sixth century BC onwards they constructed magnificent subterranean burial chambers where the ashes of the Etruscan elite were given a final resting place.
 The notions of death and afterlife played a major role in the Etruscan religion, as did the notions of foreseeing the future and the will of the gods and interpreting relevant omens.
-Yet as in many other Etruscan things, Greek influence was significant and in religion too, the Etruscans would end up borrowing liberally from their Greek tutors.
+Yet as in many other Etruscan things, Greek influence was significant and in religion too, the Etruscans ended up borrowing liberally from their Greek tutors.

 Many Italic peoples meanwhile engaged in basic farming activities and reasonably extensive animal husbandry, particularly sheep and goats.
-Chief among those people herding animals were the Samnites and tribes related to them in Southern Italy.
+Chief among those people herding animals were the Samnites and related tribes in southern Italy.
 However, taking care of large herds of livestock required a lot of land, which led to a Samnite drive for northward expansion.
-Thus the people of Central Italy had to face two fronts, the Etruscans to the north and the Samnites to the south.
-Moreover, the Etruscan influence over Latium had become truly prominent throughout the 6th century BC, causing many cities and people to fear Latium would be completely incorporated into the Etruscan realm.
-One of the cities no longer willing to tolerate the Etruscan domination was named Roma
+Thus the people of central Italy had to face two fronts, the Etruscans to the north and the Samnites to the south.
+Moreover, the Etruscan influence over Latium had become truly prominent throughout the sixth century BC, causing many cities and people to fear Latium would be completely incorporated into the Etruscan realm.
+One of the cities no longer willing to tolerate the Etruscan domination was named Roma – its people, the Romans…